hdShang/arxiv-daily/docs/cs-CL/2025-06-29/papers/250623342v1-atgen-a-framework-for-active-text-generation.md

 ---
 layout: default
-title: ATGen: A Framework for Active Text Generation
+title: "ATGen: A Framework for Active Text Generation"
 ---

 # ATGen: A Framework for Active Text Generation